Affenpinscher

 Affenpinschers with kids and other pets

 Affenpinschers generally do well with other pets if they are introduced early and socialised properly.
-They can live in harmony with other dogs and even cats, particularly when raised together; however, their strong instincts to hunt may make them chase after smaller animals.
-Early training and constant reinforcement of correct behaviour help manage these instincts and keep the household in harmony.
+They can live in harmony with other dogs and even cats, particularly when raised together; however, their strong prey drive may make them chase after smaller animals.

 Affenpinscher dog breed Bow Wow Meow Pet Insurance